TheArqsz/dotfiles/README.md

         all:    Install all CLI tools
         gui:    Install additional GUI-based tools (Signal, Brave, Burp Suite Pro)

-        tool1,tool2:    You can specify a few tools separated by a comma
+        tool1,tool2:    Multiple tools can be specified, separated by a comma

     -l, --list-tools       List tools to be bootstrapped -s, --system           Bootstrap system